vzafrin/learn-git/lessons/getting-started.md

 ## Navigating GitHub

 Now that you have a GitHub account, let's take a look around.
-In another browser window open [navigate to this repository](https://github.com/bulib/learn-git).
+In another browser window [navigate to this repository](https://github.com/bulib/learn-git).

 The first section we are going to look is, what I call, the navbar.